3scale/3scale-operator/doc/operator-user-guide.md

 Preflight checks will also prevent multi-minor version hops which 3scale Operator does not support.
 For example, it's not allowed to go from 2.14 to 2.16 in a single hop.
 In the event of this happening, the user will have to revert back to the previous version of the operator and follow supported upgrade path.

-User can also perform manual confirmation of the requirements.
-Manual verification can be done by adding the "apps.3scale.net/apimanager-confirmed-requirements-version" annotation with config map "3scale-api-management-operator-requirements" resource number to the APIManager resource.

 ### Reconciliation
 After 3scale API Management solution has been installed, 3scale Operator enables updating a given set of parameters from the custom resource in order to modify system configuration options.